 New Master's students should be able to speak, read, write and understand English at an advanced academic level.
 Please check carefully whether you already meet the English language requirements or whether you need to arrange to take an official English language test.
 See the English language requirements on the Graduate School of Humanities website.

 The admission process for the Master's in Museum Studies is competitive with a merit-based selection of candidates.
 In addition to the application documents that have to be submitted for all Humanities Master’s programmes, you are expected to submit a critical review.
 During a personal interview (in-person or via Skype), the selection committee will discuss this review.
-For more info, see step 5 below.
+For more info, see step 4 below.

 You will be considered for admission to the Master’s programme if you have a Bachelor’s degree in one of the aforementioned fields of study and can demonstrate the following knowledge, insight and skills:

 After enrolling in Studielink, you will automatically receive an email with a link to your MyInfo UvA application form.
 To log in to MyInfo you need your UvAnetID.
 Please fill out the application form, upload the required documents and submit your MyInfo application form before the application deadline.
-For detailed information, please follow the link to further information on applying in MyInfo below.

 All applicants holding a nationality outside the EU/EEA are required to pay an application fee of €100 per Studielink enrolment before submitting your MyInfo application form.
 You will find payment instructions on your application form.

-As part of your application in MyInfo, you are required to upload transcripts, diplomas, a motivation form, a CV/resume, an English language test report (unless you are exempt) and a programme-specific document (see below).
-Please find detailed information and guidelines on the application documents you need to upload in MyInfo on the Graduate School of Humanities website.
+As part of your application in MyInfo, you are required to upload transcripts, diplomas, a motivation form (PDF), a CV/resume, a programme-specific document (see below) and proof of English language proficiency.

 You are expected to submit a critical review (600 words, and two photographs, additional to the content of the review) about a temporary exhibition in a museum of choice.
 You can upload this document under "Programme-specific document" in MyInfo.
 During a personal interview (in-person or via Skype), the selection committee will discuss this review.